History s/v Noorderlicht

 Comfort and character

-The ‘Noorderlicht’ provides accommodation for 20 travellers in comfortable twin cabins.
+The ‘Noorderlicht’ provides accommodation for 20 travellers in small twin cabins.
 All cabins have upper and lower berths, a cupboard and wash basin with hot and cold water.
 Shared shower (4) and toilet (5) facilities are conveniently located.
 All cabins have a small hatch in the ceiling which vary in size, except cabin 6 which has a small, locked porthole in the ceiling but ventilation slots in the door.
 On occasion and depending on weather situation those hatches will be opened by the crew to allow fresh air ventilation of the complete lower deck (including cabin 6) while passengers go ashore.